 Public Policy Priorities

-APSE Policy Forecast for 2018
+APSE Policy Priorities for 2020

 Passed in 2014, the implementing regulations for WIOA were released in the last year of the Obama administration.
-There have been campaigns to either rescind the WIOA regulations altogether or to modify them to alter the definition of the phrases "work unit" and "competitive integrated employment.”
+There have been campaigns to either rescind the WIOA regulations altogether or to modify them to alter the definition of "competitive integrated employment.”
 APSE is opposed to changing WIOA regulations in any way on the basis that the law was passed with overwhelmingly bipartisan support, and that the regulations are not only aligned with Congressional intent but also with long-standing Department of Education and Rehabilitation Services Administration policy.

-Medicaid Work Requirements
+Opposing Medicaid Work Requirements

 ASPE opposes Medicaid Work Requirements.
 These requirements would reduce access to Medicaid, and potentially employment, for people with disabilities and their caregivers.
 The majority of non-elderly, adult Medicaid recipients are already either working or are caregivers for family members.
 Medicaid work requirements are a thinly-veiled attempt to reduce the number Medicaid beneficiaries.
 In a joint statement with the Collaboration to Promote Self Determination, APSE stated that we are committed to advancing policies that have been shown to help people with disabilities find and retain employment using HCBS.
 This includes increasing access to HCBS supports and services, including supported employment services, funded through Medicaid.
 Threatening beneficiaries with the loss of their healthcare has never increased employment.
 In fact, people who have access to healthcare are healthy are more likely to be able to work.
 Read the full statement here.